 Want to earn points for refuelling your vehicle?
 Compare and apply for a petrol rewards credit card.

-Petrol is a necessary weekly expense and one you could be earning points on.
-A petrol rewards credit card is designed to help you save on petrol costs and collect you reward points.
+Petrol is a necessary weekly expense, and one that you could be earning points on.
+A petrol rewards credit card is designed to help you save on petrol costs and earn you reward points.
 To help you decide if a petrol rewards credit card will work for you, here we look at how they work and weigh up the pros and cons.

 How do petrol credit cards work?

 A petrol credit card works similarly to a conventional credit card, allowing cardholders to earn rewards when they purchase petrol on plastic.

 There are two card options to consider:

 - Direct earn petrol cards.
 Direct earn cards allow cardholders to earn cashback and discounts directly from purchasing fuel.
 They are not linked with any other existing rewards program but are connected to specific fuel retailers.